sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 To deliver on our mission, we will:

-- Build a robust Code Insights product offering that is configurable yet simple enough to answer many different engineering leaders' specific questions
+- First, build a robust Code Insights product offering that is configurable yet simple enough to answer many different engineering leaders' specific questions
-- Continually track usage and feedback to grow the product in its most valuable directions
+- Concurrently, continually track usage and feedback to grow the product in its most valuable directions
-- Be intentional with how we publicly launch Code Insights to make sure this story is immediately clear
+- Then, be intentional with how we publicly launch Code Insights to make sure this story is immediately clear
-- Build towards a Cloud product offering after launching publicly to self-hosted customers
+- Next, build towards a Cloud product offering after launching publicly to self-hosted customers
-- Build new major features that help answer the second- and third-stage level of questions about a codebase
+- Eventually, build new major features that help answer the second- and third-stage level of questions about a codebase

 ### Vision